togethercomputer/Dragonfly/README.md

 ![Dragonfly framework](assets/model_overview.png)

 Recent advances in vision-language models (VLMs) have demonstrated the advantages of processing images at higher resolutions and utilizing multi-crop features to preserve native resolution details.
-However, existing vision transformers (ViTs) often struggle to capture fine-grained details from less prominent objects, charts, and embedded text, limiting their effectiveness in certain tasks.
-In this paper, we go beyond recent high-resolution and multi-crop techniques by not only preserving the native resolution but also zooming in beyond it and extracting features from a large number of image sub-crops.
+However, despite these improvements, existing vision transformers (ViTs) still struggle to capture fine-grained details from less prominent objects, charts, and embedded text, limiting their effectiveness in certain tasks.
+In this paper, we go beyond recent high-resolution and multi-crop techniques by not only preserving the native resolution, but zooming in beyond it and extracting features from a large number of image sub-crops.
 This enhancement allows our model to better capture fine-grained details, overcoming the limitations of current ViTs.
 To manage the increased token count and computational complexity, we demonstrate that a simple mean-pooling aggregation over tokens is effective.
 Our model, Dragonfly, achieves competitive performance on general-domain tasks such as ScienceQA and AI2D, and excels in tasks requiring fine-grained image understanding, including TextVQA and ChartQA.
-On average, Dragonfly ranks at the top across ten general-domain benchmarks, outperforming models that are significantly larger or trained on much larger datasets.
-Our biomedical version, Dragonfly-Med, sets new benchmarks on several medical tasks, achieving 91.6\% accuracy on SLAKE (compared to 84.8\% for Med-Gemini), a 67.1\% token F1 score on Path-VQA (compared to 62.7\% for Med-PaLM M), and attains state-of-the-art results across the majority of performance metrics.
-Overall, our work establishes a new paradigm for extracting high-resolution fine-grained features from images, significantly enhancing the capabilities of VLMs in both general and specialized domains.
+Among models in the 7-8B parameter range, Dragonfly consistently ranks at the top across ten general-domain benchmarks, achieving the highest or second-highest scores in most cases, outperforming models that are significantly larger or trained on larger datasets.
+Our biomedical version, Dragonfly-Med, sets new benchmarks on several medical tasks, achieving 91.6% accuracy on SLAKE (compared to 84.8% for Med-Gemini), 67.1% token F1 score on Path-VQA (compared to 62.7% for Med-PaLM M), and attains state-of-the-art results across the majority of performance metrics.
+Overall, our work highlights the persistent challenge of engineering visual representations with fixed-resolution ViTs, and proposes a simple yet effective solution to address this issue and boost performance in both general and specialized domains.

 # 📖 Table of Contents